Custom Restraint Links

 0

-Restraint reaction is directed vertically up (along the positive direction of the Z axis)
+Restraint reaction directed vertically up (along positive Z axis)

 2